 For a less grandiose excursion, you can visit Albufera Natural Park and take advantage of the area’s natural beauty on boat rides, bike tours or hiking trails along the park’s protected freshwater lagoon.
 The urban center of the park also happens to be the origin of paella, Spain’s most famous dish.

-Don’t forget: A Fora travel advisor can give you the rundown of the best of Valencia, plus A+ hotel perks and upgrades.
+Don’t forget: A Fora Advisor can give you the rundown of the best of Valencia, plus A+ hotel perks and upgrades.
 And of course, they’ll tell you where to find the very best paella Valencia has to offer.

 8. Ibiza: clubs, parties & relaxation

 The Mediterranean Island of Ibiza is one of the world’s best party destinations – period.
-The island’s nightlife is unparalleled anywhere else in Spain and attracts hundreds of thousands of travelers in the spring and summer months when the weather’s at its peak.
+The island’s nightlife is unparalleled, and attracts hundreds of thousands of travelers in the spring and summer months when the weather’s at its peak.